-- 18.1 Staff, pupils and parents are supported via training to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
-This includes imagery of pupils themselves if they are under the age of 18. - 18.2 Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in the publication Sharing nudes and semi-nudes: advice for education settings working with children and young people produced by the UK Council for Internet Safety. - 18.3 If the incident meets the threshold it may be necessary to refer to the police in a timely manner.
+- 20.1 Staff, pupils and parents are supported via training to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
+This includes imagery of pupils themselves if they are under the age of 18. - 20.2 Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
+We will also use the guidelines for responding to incidents, as set out in the publication Sharing nudes and semi-nudes: advice for education settings working with children and young people produced by the UK Council for Internet Safety.